sympy/sympy/doc/src/explanation/glossary.md

     is used sometimes in SymPy because `lambda` is a reserved keyword in Python, so a symbol representing λ must be named something else.

+lambdify

+    *{func}`lambdify`* is a function that converts a SymPy expression into a Python function that can be evaluated numerically, typically making use of a {term}`numeric` library such as NumPy.

 Matrix

     *Matrix* refers to the set of classes used by SymPy to represent matrices.